sphinxdoc/sphinx-github/README.md

 ## Documentation guidlines

-  * Documentation must be done in [http://sphinx.pocoo.org/](Sphinx)
+  * Documentation must be done in [Sphinx](http://sphinx.pocoo.org/)
   * Location of documentation may contain either
     * Text documenatation files and Sphinx config data (`conf.py` and `Makefile` generated from `sphinx-quickstart`)
-    * Built HTML documentation files in Shinx format
+    * Built HTML documentation files in Sphinx format